1. Where did goldfish come from?

-Initially, they were raised and maintained for food in freshwater ponds.
-However, during the Song Dynasty from 960 to 1279, the Chinese also placed them in containers for ornamental display.
+However during the Song Dynasty from 960 to 1279 the Chinese also placed them in containers for ornamental display.
 These may very well have been the first aquaria.

-The Chinese began to ‘select’ for orange colored carp when rearing these fish and this is how we came to have the domesticated gold carp, now commonly called goldfish.
+The Chinese began to ‘select’ the orange colored carp when rearing these fish and this is how we came to have the domesticated gold carp, now commonly called goldfish.

 Goldfish care is relatively easy compared to other domesticated fish.
-All you really need is a small fish tank and some fish food especially formulated for goldfish.
-You really don’t even need aquarium filters and pumps if you are careful to change the water frequently.
-However, if you don’t change the water frequently and you don’t have a good filtration system, the water can become oxygen depleted and your goldfish will suffer or even die.
-Hence the reason most people invest in a good filtration machine.
+In fact all you really need to start off is a small fish tank and some fish food especially formulated for goldfish.
+You really don’t even need aquarium filters and pumps but if you don’t you have to be careful to change the water frequently.

 Goldfish and other carp are gregarious in nature, meaning they travel in schools.
 If you maintain a large enough aquarium to accommodate several goldfish, you can enjoy watching your goldfish exhibit schooling behavior.

-The most aesthetic way to keep goldfish is to use at least a twenty gallon aquarium equipped with aquarium filters and pumps for oxygenating the water and filtering out wastes.
-In this way, you only rarely have to change the water, and even then, you only need to do partial changes.
+The most aesthetically pleasing way to keep goldfish is to use at least a 20 gallon aquarium equipped with aquarium filters and pumps for oxygenating the water and filtering out wastes.
+In this way you only rarely have to change the water, and even then, you only need to do partial changes.

-- There was one goldfish that actually lived for 49 years in captivity!
+- There is 1 goldfish that actually lived for 49 years in captivity.